justinorringer/EvaluationScholar/README.md

 ### Code Changes

-Flask will automatically detect changes to the project code and rerun the app.
+While in debug mode, Flask will automatically detect changes to the project code and rerun the app.